moby/moby/docs/reference/commandline/dockerd.md

 *  `dm.thinpooldev`

     Specifies a custom block storage device to use for the thin pool.

     If using a block device for device mapper storage, it is best to use `lvm` to create and manage the thin-pool volume.
 This volume is then handed to Docker to exclusively create snapshot volumes needed for images and containers.

     Managing the thin-pool outside of Engine makes for the most feature-rich method of having Docker utilize device mapper thin provisioning as the backing storage for Docker containers.
 The highlights of the lvm-based thin-pool management feature include: automatic or interactive thin-pool resize support, dynamically changing thin-pool features, automatic thinp metadata checking when lvm activates the thin-pool, etc.

     As a fallback if no thin pool is provided, loopback files are created.
 Loopback is very slow, but can be used without any pre-configuration of storage.
 It is strongly recommended that you do not use loopback in production.
 Ensure your Engine daemon has a `--storage-opt dm.thinpooldev` argument provided.

     Example use:

-        $ dockerd \
+    ```bash
-              --storage-opt dm.thinpooldev=/dev/mapper/thin-pool
+    $ sudo dockerd --storage-opt dm.thinpooldev=/dev/mapper/thin-pool
+    ```

 *  `dm.basesize`